highcharts-for-python/highcharts-stock/docs/using.rst

 Rendering Highcharts for Python in Jupyter Labs or Jupyter Notebooks
 ======================================================================

-You can also render **Highcharts for Python** visualizations inside your `Jupyter <https://jupyter.org/>`_ notebook.
+You can also render **Highcharts Stock for Python** visualizations inside your `Jupyter <https://jupyter.org/>`_ notebook.
 This is as simple as executing a single :meth:`.display() <highcharts_stock.chart.Chart.display>` call on your :class:`Chart <highcharts_stock.chart.Chart>` instance: